th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ## Demo script steps

-The demo script is run 6 times - with 6 different instruments.
+The demo script runs case scenarios for 6 instruments.

 ![](/img/getting-started/analyze/6-runs.png)

-Each run, except for the 6th, consists of 7 steps.
+Each case, except for the 6th, consists of 7 steps.

 ![](/img/getting-started/analyze/7-steps-in-run.png)

-The first run for INSTR1 will be explained here in details.
+The first case for INSTR1 will be explained here in details.

 ### Steps 1, 2

 #### Scenario

-In **step 1** the _script_ sends request to create a passive buy order by user _DEMO-CONN1_.
+In **step 1** the script sends request to create a passive buy order by user _DEMO-CONN1_.
 The order has the following parameters:
 - Size (_OrderQty_) = 30
 - Price = 55 (_x_ | _x_ depends on the instrument)

 At the end of **step 1** message "the order stands on book in status NEW" is expected.

-In **step 2** the _script_ sends instructions for checking a response to the _check1_.
+In **step 2** the script sends instructions for checking a response to **check1**.

 At the end of **step 2** message "the order stands on book in status NEW" is expected.